Introduction to Python

 Class Instance any instance of a class with a __call__() method

-Module a collection of definitions and statements put into a file and imported into other code
+module a collection of definitions and statements put into a file and imported into other code

-Class created by a class definition
+Custom class created by a class definition

-Class Instance an object created by invoking a constructor
+Class instance an object created by invoking a constructor

-File an open file, created with open() and related operations. sys.stdin and sys.stdout are examples.
+I/O an open file, created with open() and related operations. sys.stdin and sys.stdout are examples.

 Internal used internally, but exposed to the programmer